 1. A UCITS is deemed to replicate the composition of a certain index if its only aim is to replicate the composition of the underlying assets of the index.
-This aim can be achieved through the use of derivatives, or any other techniques and instruments as referred to in Art.
+This aim can be achieved through the direct or indirect investment in the components of the index, through the use of derivatives, or through any other techniques and instruments as referred to in Art.
 21(2) of the Directive.

 2. CESR notes that a standardized method of calculation for the assessment of the quality of replication by the UCITS would enhance competition between index funds and improve the quality of products accessible to retail investors.
 It therefore calls for the professional associations to achieve such a standardization, taking into account the regulations already in force in some Member States in that area.
+Should no significant steps towards this standardization be achieved within a reasonable timeframe, CESR will consider issuing Level 3 guidelines.